Last update Feb. 19, 2021

-We do not have alternatives for Omalizumab.
+We do not have alternatives for Omalizumab since it is relatively safe.

 Suggestions made at e-lactancia are done by APILAM team of health professionals, and are based on updated scientific publications.
 It is not intended to replace the relationship you have with your doctor but to compound it.
 The pharmaceutical industry contraindicates breastfeeding, mistakenly and without scientific reasons, in most of the drug data sheets.